WGBH-MLA/openvault3/app/views/override/rules-of-use.md

 privacy.

-**2.c.** You may link to materials from this website without seeking permission as long as you properly credit WGBH as follows: *Title*, *Date*, WGBH, Boston, MA.
+**2.c.** You may link to materials from this website without seeking permission as long as you properly credit GBH as follows: *Title*, *Date*, GBH, Boston, MA.
 Only other authorized users will be able to follow your link.

-**2.d.** If you use the ORR in connection with any research that results in a publication, we request that you credit WGBH in your bibliography (if any) and that you include in the citation a unique Open Vault web address for each Open Vault record cited.
+**2.d.** If you use the ORR in connection with any research that results in a publication, we request that you credit GBH in your bibliography (if any) and that you include in the citation a unique Open Vault web address for each Open Vault record cited.
 Open Vault includes many similarly titled materials, so to ensure that future users can easily locate the records you have cited, we